szstonelee/gointernal/scheduler.md

 When will the runtime have chance to check?
 Any Go system call like runtime.Gosched() will do that.

-But if your Go routine run an infinite loop, there is no chance for Go Scheduler to take effect.
+But if your Goroutine run an infinite loop, there is no chance for Go Scheduler to take effect.
 So the returned tasks will be ignored.

 e.g. 1

 Assuming a machine has 4 cpu cores and we set GOMAXPROCS = 3.

-We create 3 Go routines, and Go runtime may create 3 user-code threads for the tasks.
-After each Go routine finish in each thread.
+We create 3 Goroutines, and Go runtime may create 3 user-code threads for the tasks.
+After each Goroutine finish in each thread.
 The threads will be reclaimed or return to a thread pool to rest.

 e.g. 2

-Assuming a machine have 4 cpu cores, and we create 8 Go routines, and GOMAXPROCS = 4.
+Assuming a machine have 4 cpu cores, and we create 8 Goroutines, and GOMAXPROCS = 4.

 Go runtime may create four user-code threads, each thread run each core with a task queue of length 2.